joannathom/Favorite-Vacation-Locations/README.md

 # Favorite-Vacation-Locations
 Data Information About Various Vacation Locations

+# Project Objective:
+The project overall goal is to show the viewer what the best vacation locations are in the United States.
+The data will show the top places based on the amount of visitors, location, and cost of each trip.
+# Requirements
-Before you do any of the below please activate your terminal to be in a virtual enviornent. python -m venv venv
+Before you do any of the below please activate your terminal to be in a virtual enviorment. python -m venv venv
 Source venv/scripts/activate for Windows Computers